alessandrotrisolini/switchmanager/README.md

 </p>

 ## Install
 All these tools have been developed and tested with Ubuntu 16.10 LTS.
 You can refer to `install.sh` as an automatic installation script of Go, `switchamanger` tools and its dependencies.
-If you want to perform a manual installation, you may want to follow this section.
+If you want to perform a manual installation, you might want to follow this section.

 ### Go
 All the component in this repository are written in [Go](https://golang.org) (version >= 1.7), so a Go distribution must be installed on your system in order to build the source code.